Wirtz Hall 235, DeKalb, IL 60115

 Programs to prevent cancer, violence, substance abuse or heart disease or to promote healthy lifestyles through physical exercise and proper nutrition are typically designed by health promotion professionals.
 As healthcare costs continue to rise, policy makers will increasingly turn to the preventive approaches of health promotion professionals.

-The curriculum for Health Promotion pairs the Public Health curriculum with a menu of courses from health education, communication studies and counseling that are relevant to health promotion/education and social service professions.
+The curriculum for Health Promotion pairs the Public Health curriculum with a menu of courses from areas such as health education and communication studies.

 The Public Health Program is affiliated with over 120 health care agencies in the Northern Illinois Region which offer Internships to students.
 These same sites also frequently employ our alums.